Atrika10/Redux/Redux.md

 * Basically Redux is a big JS object kept is single central place.
 * Any component can access inside our application.
-* It can write data, write data from object
+* It can write data, read data from object
 * Major data kept here so that components can access.

 To keep it from getting big or clumsy, we've `Slicing` in our redux store.